 1. Backup Everything

 To me, this is one of the fundamental travel photo editing tips.
 The first thing you must do.
 Losing an entire SD card is one of my recurring nightmares.
-Or damaging the card, or corrupting an entire hard drive.
+Or damaging the card, or corrupting an entire hard drive, or just accidentally deleting or losing photos.

 Moral of the story, don’t keep all your eggs in one basket and backup everything.